ayoul3/Privesc/README.md

 The user can choose an address space to "impersonate" by stealing their ACEE structure.
 The tool will perform cross memory copy to steal the privileges of the target and patch the current TSO session
 Requirement : APF library with ALTER access OR "magic" SVC (see above)

+Register 12 is used as base register.
+As such, it cannot be used to pass parameters.

 ### Usage
  ```